thaum-io/language-of-leadership/_posts/2020-08-14-language-of-power.md

 icon: 'cpu'
 questions:
   - question: 'Is this work open-source?'
     answer: 'Yes, and it is MIT licenced.
-See the repo at: https://github.com/thaum-io/language-of-power'
+See the repo at: <a href=https://github.com/thaum-io/language-of-knowledge>https://github.com/thaum-io/language-of-knowledge</a>'
     image: "1.gif"

   - question: 'What about the data used for analysis, is it available?'